 Tithing (financially supporting) to our parish is very important, in order, for us to thrive, but you can give without putting your name on it.

 Our offertory envelopes have two purposes: one is to be able to provide you with a tax document for charitable giving every year and the second is for parishioner attendance.

 7. But what if we're going to Mass and tithing, but not using St. Helen envelopes?

 Whether you're tithing or not, you can drop your empty offertory envelope in the basket.
 Or even just a paper with your name and address on it.
-This shows your active participation.
+This shows your participation.

 8. Are you sure this isn't just a tactic to make sure we're giving money to the church?

 Yes!
 We are responsible for giving you encounters to see, know, love, and serve our God.
 Tithing is not a tax.
 We will never send a letter or call you demanding you give more or saying you didn't give enough.

 How much you tithe is between you and the Lord.
 Charity can never be forced; or it ceases to be charity.